Japanese-inspired American fusion w/ unique twists on comfort food. Known for standout chicken & beef pie.

 Important Note

-Cocktails may be overly sweet or lack distinct flavors.
-Some seating might feel cramped.
+Some reviewers noted that cocktails could be overly sweet or lack distinct flavors.
+The back dining room can feel cramped.

 Neutral"This restaurant is listed as a repeat spot."